deiadora/drblexchange_site/README.md

 # drblexchange.com · dimension 2 · recognition · vesica piscis

 Two sovereign circles meeting.
 The peer exchange and mutual aid infrastructure of the deiadora ecosystem.
-Dimension 2 of The Currency Playbook workshop — values and vision alignment.
+Dimension 2 of The Currency Workshop — values and vision alignment.

 ## part of the deiadora ecosystem